Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Experimental Methods

-Bubble chamber data is organized by ``event'', i.e., one cycle from compressed (insensitive) $\rightarrow$ expanded (superheated, sensitive) $\rightarrow$ trigger $\rightarrow$ compressed.
-During a run the chamber is set to cycle automatically, repeating the cycle with a 60-s compression period between events.
-The camera acts as the primary bubble trigger, collecting 0.3-megapixel, 8-bit images at 100 frames per second with synchronized illumination from a ring of 950-nm LEDs mounted around the camera.
-The frame grabber receiving the camera images broadcasts a trigger when a significant change (typ.
-25\% full-scale) is seen in a minimum number of pixels (typ.
-12 pixels) between consecutive images.
-In addition to images, data recorded for each event include pressure and temperature readings throughout the event, acoustic waveforms digitized at 2.5~MHz covering 100-ms before and after the bubble trigger, and time-stamped PMT waveforms digitized at 1~GHz for scintillation pulses observed throughout the event.
-The PMT digitizer is triggered by a NIM discriminator.
-The PMT trigger is suppressed when camera illumination is on, incurring a 10\% dead-time in the scintillation channel, but is otherwise independent from the bubble chamber cycle.
+Bubble chamber data is organized by ``event,'' i.e., one cycle from compressed (insensitive) $\rightarrow$ expanded (superheated, sensitive) $\rightarrow$ trigger $\rightarrow$ compressed.
+During a run the chamber is set to cycle automatically, repeating the cycle with a 60~s compression period between events.
+The camera acts as the primary bubble trigger, collecting 0.3-megapixel, 8-bit images at 100 frames per second with synchronized illumination from a ring of 950~nm LEDs mounted around the camera.
+The frame grabber receiving the camera images broadcasts a trigger when a significant change (typ.\ 25\% full scale) is seen in a minimum number of pixels (typ.\ 12 pixels) between consecutive images.
+In addition to images, data recorded for each event include pressure and temperature readings throughout the event, acoustic waveforms digitized at 2.5~MHz covering 100~ms before and after the bubble trigger, and time-stamped PMT waveforms digitized at 1~GHz for scintillation pulses observed throughout the event.
+The PMT digitizer is triggered by a Nuclear Instrumentation Module (NIM) discriminator.
+This trigger is suppressed when camera illumination is on, incurring a 10\% dead time in the scintillation channel, but is otherwise independent from the bubble chamber cycle.

-\subsection{Low-Threshold Data}
+\subsection{Low-threshold data}